PascalDuval/chainlist-truffle5/README.md

 Chainlist is a sample Ethereum Dapp linked to the course available on Udemy: https://www.udemy.com/getting-started-with-ethereum-solidity-development

-This repository gives the latest configuration (january 2022) and sources files to run the contracts and the tests.
+This repository gives the latest configuration (january 2022) and sources files to run the contracts and the tests on Windows 10

 # latest configuration
 Ganache v2.5.4